Elephant Refuge and Wildlife Rescue Center

 What are your tasks as volunteer?

 As a volunteer at this project, you will spend the majority of your time on preparing and serving the food to the animals and cleaning their enclosures.
 Besides this, you will also help with the maintenance of the animal enclosures and facilities on the project.
-The Wildlife Rescue Center does not support the "hands on" contact with animals, so as volunteer you will not have any physical contact with the animals (unless explicitly permitted by a WRC-staff member).
+The Wildlife Rescue Center does not support "hands on" contact with animals, so as volunteer you will not have any physical contact with the animals (unless explicitly permitted by a staff member).

 Every morning you will be assigned different tasks.
 These tasks can consist of: